The Ultimate Guide to Construction Reporting

 A diagram with boxes in a tree structure showing how the construction industry is made up of projects, that a part of capital programs, and part of a large portfolio

-Good construction project reporting helps managers and stakeholders track a capital project’s progress, manage risks, and make informed decisions, leading to successful project completion.
+Good construction project reporting, like using a Project Progress Report, helps managers and stakeholders track a capital project’s progress, manage risks, and make informed decisions, leading to successful project completion.
+To simplify the process and streamline your reporting, make use of our Progress Report Template.

 Two construction project reports side by side, the left an old one and the right a new style dashboard report